Sign In

 Equine-assisted therapy

 Seven Arrows Recovery runs equine-assisted psychotherapy on a private 160-acre ranch at the base of the Swisshelm Mountains.
-The horses respond to what's true right now — and that is what makes the modality work.
+The herd works alongside licensed trauma therapists in sessions that access material talk-therapy alone rarely reaches.

-• Evidence-informedDraws on attachment theory, somatic experiencing, and Internal Family Systems (IFS); used as an adjunct to CBT, DBT, EMDR, ART.
+• Evidence-InformedDraws on attachment theory, somatic awareness/experiencing, and Internal Family Systems (IFS); integrates experiential and relational interventions; and is used as an adjunct to CBT, EMDR, mindfulness-based practices, psychoeducation, nervous system regulation (ANS-informed work), and trauma-informed care principles within equine-assisted psychotherapy.

 For clients whose addiction is rooted in trauma, attachment injury, shame, or a dysregulated nervous system, that feedback is diagnostic.
 A horse that won’t approach is information.
 A horse that finally settles into shared breath is information.
 Our clinicians translate that information into the therapeutic work — connecting the body, the relationship, and the story.

-Equine-assisted psychotherapy at Seven Arrows integrates attachment theory, somatic experiencing, Internal Family Systems (IFS), and trauma-focused CBT.
-It is a complement to individual talk therapy, group, EMDR, and ART — not a replacement.
+Equine-assisted psychotherapy at Seven Arrows integrates attachment theory, somatic experiencing, Internal Family Systems (IFS), EMDR, and trauma-focused CBT.
+It is a complement to individual talk therapy and group work, not a replacement.

 0lbs